tcorral/St.George-Legend/README.md

 ### This transcription to Javascript is in honour of Saint George and the legend of the Dragon and the Rose.

-In Catalonia where I live the 23th of April:
+In Catalonia where I live on 23th of April...

 * Men give a rose to his woman in love.
 * Women give a book to her man in love.